stephdavid/english-words/README.md

 ### Use Case

 As a non-native English speaker, I would like to visit a pleasant looking modern website where I can input a word and get its definition.
 After that I can store the word for later consideration.
-As a native English speaker, I would be interested in detailed information about a chosen word.
+As a native English speaker, I would be interested in how William Shakespear would say it.

 ### Screenshots